 The second is extrusive igneous rock.
 This rock is formed when magma reaches the surface of the earth as lava, cools and solidifies.
 The lava cools much quicker which results in the formation of smaller crystals and therefore a fine texture.
 Basalt is an example of an extrusive igneous rock.

 Metamorphic rock is formed when other rocks, such as sedimentary or igneous rock, are changed under heat and pressure.
 This can occur when the Earth’s plates collide and the intense heat and pressure transform rock into metamorphic rock.
 It can also form when magma within the Earth heats the crust forming metamorphic rock.
-Under these processes limestone becomes marble and clay becomes slate.
+Under these processes, limestone becomes marble and clay become slate.

 Rocks have a habit of recycling themselves.
 The rock cycle illustrates how sedimentary, igneous and metamorphic rocks are formed and how one type can change into another.
 This is shown in the diagram below.

 Use the images below to explore related GeoTopics.